VelizarStavrev/store-be/README.md

 - Added bcrypt types to get all of the bcrypt library types
 - Added jsonwebtoken for token creation and verification
 - Added jsonwebtoken types to get all of the jsonwebtoken library types
+- Added eslint for a more consistent project and a better development experience
+- Added eslint stylistic for the deprecated rules that were moved to the external library

 ## Available scripts
 - `npm start` - Starts the development server (with ts-node and nodemon)